-The Orion Academy is not planning to provide emergency child care for students during the Easter break, and our key worker parents have informed us that care is not required during this period. (delete as appropriate)
+Northern House Academy is not planning to provide emergency child care for students during May half term, and our key worker parents have informed us that care is not required during this period.

 7. Attendance

 The school is following the attendance guidance issued by government.
 Where a child is expected and does not arrive the school will follow our attendance procedure and make contact with the family.
 The school will attempt a range of methods to contact the parent but if necessary the DSL will arrange for a welfare check to be carried out by an appropriate agency.